Hoohaha/Auana-P/README.md

-Auana-P Version 0.4
+Auana-P Version 0.5

 #Auana-P:Auana algorithm Python Package<br>
 ########################

-Auana is a open source, light tool with the audio recognition and basic analysis algorithms, it try to provide a professional audio recognition solutions for python.
-Auana was designed by python and c(core algorithm).
-So it is fast enough, it can easily find the simialr references which it heared before, and would tell the user the position where the songs is playing.
-In addition, Broken-Frame, Volume detection also is it's strength.<br>
+Auana is a open source, free and light tool with the audio recognition and basic analysis algorithms.
+It try to provide a professional audio recognition solutions for python. <br>
+It was designed by python and c(core algorithm).
+So it is fast enough, it can easily find the simialr references which it heared before, the progress just like human.
+And also it will tell the user the position where the songs is playing.
 Auana support microphone records and file analysis.
 File analysis only support "wav" file for now.
+In addition, it also provide the functions: Broken-Frame detection and Volume value detection.<br>

+Except using for recognitions, it will more focus on audio signal analysis.
 At the begaining, Auana is designed for audio validition.
 It is so boring to check the musics/songs by manually.
 So for the automation of audio validation, it may be a good idea.
 It is still in developing.
 If you are intereted in it, welcome to contact me by Email.<br>

 ##Setup:
 -----------------------------------
-*  Firstly, install "numpy"    (math tool)<br>
+*  Firstly, install python package "numpy"    (math tool)<br>
-*  Besides, install "pyaudio"  (record audio or play audio)[option]<br>
+*  Besides, install python package "pyaudio"  (audio play/record library)<br>

 ##Features:
 -----------------------------------